Not long ago, I overheard an interesting conversation over my morning coffee that got my hopes up. The subject matter?

 - Access to national advertising (the yearly Ang Bao draw anyone?)

-- Established reputation and image (which Singaporean does not know Singapore Pools?)
+- Established reputation and image (which Singaporean hasn’t heard of Singapore Pools?)

 - Proven management and work practices (every outlet looks exactly the same!)

-- Sound business model that can be replicated almost anywhere around Singapore
+- A sound business model that can be replicated almost anywhere around Singapore

 Determined to set up my very own Singapore Pools outlet, I sent them an email enquiring about being a possible franchisee.